Vittor-Javidan/EarthLog/docs/tasks.md

 ## Basic Config Screen

-- Must implement a button on MainScreen Layout to navite to Config Screen
+- Must implement a button on MainScreen Layout to navigate to Config Screen

 - Must have a save button
     - save button saves the current config into local storage